StevenLambion/SwiftDuxNavigation/README.md

 [![Swift Version][swift-image]][swift-url]
 ![Platform Versions][ios-image]

-This is an experimental library that implements a deep-link routing API for SwiftDux applications.
-It's currently in an early proof-of-concept stage.
-Its goal is focused on the routing of an application with minimal additions to the built-in SwiftUI views.
+This is an experimental library to implement a deep-link routing API for SwiftDux applications.
+It's currently in an early development stage.

 ## Features
 - Deep link style navigation.